 When sending SMS to most networks worldwide, you can set your own Sender ID.
-This may consist of up to 11 alphanumeric characters or be a phone number.
-Please note that there are some international restrictions regarding sender identification - for example, SMS messages to the USA are always sent from our US phone number.
+This ID may consist of up to 11 alphanumeric characters or be a phone number.
+Please note that there are some international restrictions regarding sender identification – for example, SMS messages to the US are always sent from our US phone number

 Theoretically, an alphanumeric sender can also use special characters such as . , : _ - or spaces.
 However, it is recommended to use only letters in the sender, since a correct dispatch with other characters cannot be guaranteed.

-Phone numbers as sender can be transferred in any format.
-These are automatically recognized and formatted internally.
+Phone numbers as sender IDs can be transferred in any format.
+They are recognized automatically and formatted internally.

-Only SMS with a phone number as sender can be answered.
+Only SMS that have a phone number as sender can be answered.

 - 004915123456789 – recognized as phone number

 - 0151 - 23456789 – recognized as phone number